15 Nov

 One song that didn’t make CMAT’s Glastonbury set, however, was the opening and title track of her latest album, ‘EURO-COUNTRY’.
 Released just weeks after the biggest show of her career, the track explores the economic downturn that gripped Ireland following the 2008 financial crash.

-CMAT isn’t alone in re-examining Ireland through music.
-Fontaines D.C. delved into the version of the country they left behind on ‘Skinty Fia’, while Kneecap chronicle life north of the border through raps and vocals in their native Gaelic.
+Thirty years ago, the Irish music scene was a hotbed of politics and protest.
+With ‘EURO-COUNTRY’, CMAT picks up that mantle for a new generation.
+She isn't alone in this re-examination; Fontaines D.C. explored the version of Ireland they left behind on ‘Skinty Fia’, while Kneecap continue to chronicle life north of the border through their native Gaelic rap.

-Writing for Far Out magazine, Lauren Hunter declared "Euro-Country" “the most important political song of our times” and stated that “unlike other songs with political forces steering the ship, the focus here is not about the high and mighty overlords leading the charge, but all the real people left behind to grapple with their own identities in the aftermath.”
+Writing for Far Out magazine, Lauren Hunter declared ‘EURO-COUNTRY’ "the most important political song of our times," noting that unlike other political tracks, the focus isn't on the "high and mighty overlords," but on the real people left to grapple with their identities in the aftermath.

-It's an exceptional piece of music and one of my songs of the year.
+It is an exceptional, gut-wrenching piece of music, and easily one of my songs of the year.

 Thank you for reading